Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 Alex Adeoye was one of eight recipients of the Forensic Science Foundation's

-on the Expert Algorithm for Substance Identification (EASI) at the 2023 meeting
+research on the Expert Algorithm for Substance Identification (EASI) at

 announced the award winners in the Foundation News in January.
 Congratulations,